pablo-meier/Pablog/posts/2020-03-27-newsletters-mailing-lists.md

 - Better understanding of audience: compared to blogs, you don't have to look at analytics numbers, deal with spammers, worry about users with adblock.
-You can see how big your subscriber list and (barring some percentage of them who aren't real) you know its going to a number of mailboxes.
+You can see how big your subscriber list is and (barring some percentage of them who aren't real) you know its going to a number of mailboxes.
 I'm sure many of these services offer tracking pixels, too.